MarkyMarkMcDonald/examples/docs/Using Elm in a chrome extension.md

 ## 1. Start with elm

-A chrome extension is a delivery mechanism, not your development environment.
-Start in a playground lacking any chains of a chrome extension.
-Prototype for a bit, play around with ideas, and settle on which features of your project are worthwhile.
-Setting up a chrome extension involves boilerplate configuration, permission management, and promotes coupling your app to chrome's internal api.
+A chrome extension is a delivery mechanism, not your architecture.
+Start in a playground outside of the context of a chrome extension.
+Prototype for a bit, play around with ideas, and settle on which features of your project will be worthwhile.

+Starting by setting up a chrome extension involves configuring boilerplate, managing permissions, and reading documentation.
+It also promotes coupling your app to chrome's internal apis instead of the apis you wish you had (for better or worse).

-Instead, clone [some elm examples](https://github.com/evancz/elm-architecture-tutorial), add your own elm file next to the examples, and run `$ elm reactor` from the project root to get started in less than 10 seconds.
+Instead of setting up a full chrome extension, clone [some elm examples](https://github.com/evancz/elm-architecture-tutorial), add your own elm file next to the examples, and run `$ elm reactor` from the project root to get started in less than 10 seconds.

+## 2. Start simple

+Start coding the simplist feature of your app.
+Even better, start with static markup based on a hardcoded initial state.
+Once you have something on the page you can start thinking about the actions and possible states needed to support your first features.

-## 2. Add a stylesheet
+## 2.5 Add a stylesheet

-You've put something on the page at this point - hopefully some static markup based on a hardcoded initial state.
 Sooner or later you'll want to stop dealing with inline style rules in your elm view code and switch to ids/classes and stylesheets.

 Elm-reactor doesn't have any hooks right now to load custom stylesheets, but it can serve up html files in addition to elm files.